open-telemetry/oteps/text/0143-versioning-and-stability.md

+> [!WARNING]
+> OTEPs have been moved to the [Specification](https://github.com/open-telemetry/opentelemetry-specification/tree/main/oteps/)
+> repository.
+This repository has been preserved for reference purposes.
+> Please otherwise refer to the Specification.

 # Versioning and stability for OpenTelemetry clients

 OpenTelemetry is a large project with strict compatibility requirements.
 This proposal defines the stability guarantees offered by the OpenTelemetry clients, along with a versioning and lifecycle proposal which defines how we meet those requirements.